cadrgtsecond/simplr/README.md

 Our technology stacks are getting exceedingly complex.
 We are using either absurdly overpowered, pointlessly bleeding-edge technologies when simpler alternatives exist already.
 This is a website that provides people with simpler alternatives to common technologies we use.

+> NOTE: All data is stored in [data/ALTERNATIVES.md](data/ALTERNATIVES.md).
+It is currently quite limited.
+If you wish to extend it, please send a pull request!

 ## Rationale
 Abolish the Cargo Cult.
 Do not overengineer.
 Keep it simple